 Store homemade bread at room temperature covered for up to three days.
 I either wrap mine in aluminum foil or keep, cut side down, in a cookie tin.
 This bread is best enjoyed in the first three days and is delicious warmed up in a toaster oven!

-I hope you will make this easy bread recipe and love it as much as I do!
-If you do make it, please leave a comment in the section below letting me know what you think.
+If you like this recipe you should also try my recipe for No-Knead Cinnamon Raisin Bread, delicious!
+If you make either of my bread recipes, please leave a comment in the section below letting me know what you think.
 Also, make sure to share a loaf of your delicious bread on Instagram @freutcake #freutcake so that I can see it.
 Happy Baking!

 - 3 cups all-purpose flour, plus more for sprinkling